AxOS-project/axos-branding/README.md

 - Alter the logo in any way.
 - Put at an angle or rearrange elements
 - Squeeze or stretch
-- Place on a complicated background
 - Use older versions of the logo

+## Recommendation

+- Animate the Logo
+- Dont place the logo on a complicated background